trainsn/GNN-Surrogate/README.md

 ## Training Data Preperation

 Given a MPAS-Ocean netcdf file, extract the tempearture field and represent it with a 1D array used for future training.

-After compling, run
+After compling MPASPerm, run

 ```
 cd mpas_perm/build
 ./MPASPerm /path/to/input_root/ /path/to/output_root/ netcdf_filename
 ```

 Next, given the reference, calculate the residual for every ensemble member:
 ```
 cd prepost
 python raw2res.py --root dataset --reference refence_ensemble_member